 In the seventh year (or earlier if justified), an Assistant Professor becomes a candidate for promotion to the Associate Professorship, which confers tenure.
 A recommendation for (or against) promotion is prepared by the department.
 Section 220 of the Academic Personnel Manual sets forth in detail the procedure to be followed within the department in promotion cases, including the opportunity for the candidate to contribute to the process.
 When the file in the case is complete, the Chair of the department forwards it through the Dean to the Council on Academic Personnel which refers it to an ad hoc review committee of the faculty, nominated by the Council on Academic Personnel and appointed by the Chancellor.
-This committee normally consists of four members with one member from the candidate’s department.
+This committee typically consists of four members with one member from the candidate’s department.
+However, the committee will not include a member from the candidate’s department when a department’s recommendation is unfavorable, or the department is divided in its assessment.
 The committee’s response is submitted (anonymously) to the Dean for final comment and recommendation, to the Council on Academic Personnel for its recommendation, and the case is then forwarded to the Chancellor’s Office for decision.

 IV.
 Criteria for Advancement

 For all faculty members in the regular Professorial Series, the criteria for advancement, briefly stated, are:

 2. research and creative work;